knightbenax/Pentecost/README.md

 [![Knightbenax Approved](/knightbenax-approved-blue.svg)](https://twitter.com/knightbenax)

 Pentecost gives you quick customizable PaymentView to use with PayStack.
-Simple show and hide as needed.
+Simply show and hide as needed.